mercyXp/Introduction-To-Programming-cpp/week-2/README.md

 ## TASK 5
 You are given an integer number `a` in the decimal number system.
 You need to convert this number from the decimal number system to the binary number system. (a < 17)

+## TASK 6
+You are given two integers, swap them without using a third variable.Input must contain two integers a and b. for example: 2  4   , 4  2